 Classroom observations are conducted during the first two Saturdays in March and are used to evaluate an applicant’s non-cognitive skills, social skills and general school readiness.

-Parents of students invited to participate in the classroom observation will also be asked to complete a Parent Questionnaire and submit a Teacher Reference Report (completed by their child’s current preschool teacher.
+Parents of students invited to participate in the classroom observation will also be asked to complete a Questionnaire and submit a Teacher Reference Report (completed by their child’s current preschool teacher).

-Kamehameha will schedule grade 4 applicants for testing in late November or early December.
+Kamehameha will schedule grade 4 applicants for testing in January.
 Testing is conducted in groups of 20-25 children in self-contained classrooms.
 Testing takes about 2-1/2 hours and includes an essay-writing component.

 Applicants are also required to submit their final report card from grade 2, and their first semester report card for grade 3 (once they are received, typically in January).
 Parents/Legal Guardians of students who are home schooled should call our office if they have any questions regarding report card submittal requirements.
 Applicants also submit two Teacher Reference Reports (one from the current classroom teacher, and one from last year’s teacher).